Lipitor Overdose: Symptoms, Treatment, and Prevention

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a medication used to treat high cholesterol levels in the blood.
-It belongs to a class of medications called statins, which work by reducing the production of cholesterol in the liver.
-Lipitor is commonly prescribed to patients with high cholesterol, heart disease, or those at risk of developing these conditions.
+Lipitor, also known as atorvastatin, is a widely prescribed medication used to lower cholesterol levels in the blood.
+It belongs to a class of drugs called statins, which work by inhibiting the production of cholesterol in the liver.
+Lipitor is commonly prescribed to individuals at risk of heart disease, including those with high cholesterol, high triglycerides, or a history of heart attack or stroke.

 Symptoms of Lipitor Overdose